 What If Your Name is Taken?

-If you're name is already taken you've still got some choices.
+If your name is already taken you've still got some choices.
 You can include:

 - A middle initial or your middle name.